-Besides, Jeff thought to himself, his cousin had received his winnings already, and he said there just a few quick steps to take—this must all be part of it.
-But after several more "additional fees" were paid to make it all legal, yet still without the Lottery payout, Jeff got frustrated.
+Besides, Jeff thought to himself, his cousin had received his winnings already, and he said they’re just a few quick steps to take—this must all be part of it.
+But after several more “additional fees” were paid to make it all legal, yet still, without the Lottery payout, Jeff got frustrated.
 It was time to give his cousin a phone call and ask long he had to wait before he cashed in.

 And of course, the cousin had no idea what Jeff was talking about.
 Worse yet, the cousin told Jeff his Facebook account had been hacked and he’d not been able to use Facebook for a few weeks.